Everything in Whistler just seems to go better with beer.

 If you’re struggling to choose between the Grizzly Brown Ale, the Lifty Lager, the 5 Rings IPA, or any of the other tasty selections on tap, not to worry: you can always order a flight to sample them all.

-As a bonus, the food at the Brewhouse is top notch, and it’s the perfect place to be no matter the season: in the summer, grab a spot on the huge, sunny patio; and in the winter, nestle up close to the wood-burning fireplace.
-It only makes sense that a four seasons resort would have a four seasons brew house.
+As a bonus, the food at the Brewhouse is top-notch, and it’s the perfect place to be no matter the season: in the summer, grab a spot on the huge, sunny patio; and in the winter, nestle up close to the wood-burning fireplace.
+It only makes sense that a four seasons resort would have a four seasons brewhouse.

-Case Three: Whistler Village Beer Festival
+Case Four: Whistler Village Beer Festival

 After you’ve sampled the best of Whistler’s beer, you’ll be ready for the Big Leagues: that, of course, would be the Whistler Village Beer Festival.
-The four-day Festival, spanning from September 11 to 14, features 50 breweries and more than 150 different beers.
+The four-day festival, spanning from September 11 to 14, features 50 breweries and more than 150 different beers.
 Attendees can sample beers from near (26 British Columbia breweries are featured) and far (Italy, Belgium, Netherlands—the list goes on).

 Taking place right in the Village, the Whistler Village Beer Festival will be the perfect way to cap off a summer of enjoying brews under the sun.
 Tickets are on sale now—act fast to snipe up a pair of Gate Crasher tickets, which will get you access to all of the beer an hour before the event opens to the general public.